JonasEngelen84/DVS/README.md

 ✨ Project Description

-DVS is an application for the efficient management of uniforms and their assignment to employees.
 DVS is a comprehensive application designed for the efficient management of uniforms, including their sizes, quantities, and assignment to employees.
 It streamlines the organization of workwear by allowing classification into categories and seasons.